 The Monongahela Area Historical Society covers a broad spectrum of local history, including the Whiskey Rebellion, historic homes, local churches and architecture, especially by John Blythe.

 Edward G. Acheson House, built in 1890 and a National Landmark since 1976 is the house in which the inventor discovered carborundum.

 The Farmers Market is a valley crowd pleaser with fresh produce from local farms as well as other delights from various entrepreneurs.

 Art in the Park is held alongside the Farmers Market for the first Fridays of every month, as a venue for local artisans.

 Fleatique on the Mon, known as the largest street sale in southwestern Pennsylvania, runs along a three mile stretch of Main Street, which is Route 88, 837 and 136 in Monongahela and New Eagle.
 Antique shops, businesses, churches and homeowners participate with yard sales, bazaars, rummage sales and garage sales; held the first Saturday of June, rain or shine.

-This section of the Monongehela River doesn’t carry any official water trail designation, but it has been scouted and a map and guide was created in 2013.
+This section of the Monongahela River doesn’t carry an official water trail designation but it has been scouted and a map and guide was created in 2013.
 Click here to download the map.
 Click here to download the guide.